AxonIQ/reference-guide/axon-server/configuration.md

     <tr>
       <td style="text-align:left"></td>
       <td style="text-align:left">queryFlowControl.new-permits-threshold</td>
-      <td style="text-align:left">When a replica reaches this threshold in remaining command messages, it
+      <td style="text-align:left">When a replica reaches this threshold in remaining query messages, it
         sends a request with this additional number of query messages to receive.</td>
       <td
       style="text-align:left">5000</td>